-In both Early Years and Key Stage One, our curriculum is built upon shared learning experiences which encourage the children to be excited about their learning and to be enquirers.
+In both Early Years and Key Stage One, our curriculum is built both upon children’s current and shared learning experiences.
+This encourages the children to be excited and inspired about their learning and to be enquirers and reflective learners.
 Each term, children develop lines of enquiry around a central theme, taking them on a Learning Journey.
-In Early Years there are two planned Learning Journeys each term; in Key Stage One there is one key journey per term.
-These journeys have been designed following feedback from the children to ensure that the themes are relevant, inspiring and engaging, whilst supporting the National Curriculum Programmes of Study.
-There is an emphasis on supporting children’s Social, Moral, Spiritual and Cultural Development throughout the curriculum.
-When planning the curriculum we also take account of the school’s locality, ensuring that local events and history are key components of children’s learning.
+In Early Years there are two planned Learning Journeys each term; in Key Stage One there is one per term.
+These have been designed following feedback from the children to ensure that the themes are relevant, inspiring and engaging, whilst delivering the National Curriculum Programmes of Study.
+There is an emphasis on developing children’s Social, Moral, Spiritual and Cultural Development and their mental health and wellbeing throughout the curriculum.
+When planning the curriculum we utilise the school extensive grounds, incorporate cultural experiences and take account of the school’s locality, ensuring that local events and history are key components of children’s learning.

-As well as deepening knowledge and skills throughout each Learning Journey, children are encouraged to be innovative, developing their own ideas and creativity.
-Each Learning Journey includes key points of innovation where children use the knowledge and skills that they have developed and apply this to produce creative outcomes.
+As well as deepening knowledge and skills, children are encouraged to be innovative, developing their own ideas and creativity.
+Key points of innovation are included where children use the knowledge and skills that they have developed and apply this to produce creative outcomes.

 Towards the end of each learning journey, children celebrate the knowledge, understanding, skills and creativity that they have developed through community celebrations.
-These celebrations are an opportunity for children to invite key people from their lives to share the outcomes from their learning journeys, as well as including other members of the school and wider community.
+These celebrations are an opportunity for children to invite key people from their lives to share their outcomes and achievements, as well as including other members of the school and wider community.
 Children plan and set up these celebrations collaboratively with their teacher so that every child’s learning is valued across a wealth of subject areas.

-During their time here at Pickhurst Infant Academy, every child will cover all areas of the National Curriculum Programmes of Study throughout their Learning Journeys.
-We hope that these journeys will take our children to new and exciting places, both geographically and educationally.
-We hope that whilst on these learning journeys all children will engender friendship, respect, excellence and determination.
-We hope that through a wealth of experiential learning, including Forest School, all children will be inspired by what the world has to offer.
-Above all, we hope that these learning journeys will ensure that at Pickhurst Infant Academy, all children love to learn.
+During their time here at Pickhurst Infant Academy, every child will cover all areas of the Early Years Foundation Stage and National Curriculum Programmes of Study.
+Through the learning journeys, children will build on their knowledge and skills year or year and they will engender friendship, respect, excellence, determination and resilience.
+Through a wealth of experiential learning, including Forest School, all children will be inspired by what the world has to offer.
+Above all, our curriculum ensures that at Pickhurst Infant Academy, all children love to learn.

 At Pickhurst Infant Academy we follow the DfE Letters and Sounds Document to teach phonics from Reception though to Year Two.
 We also use supplementary resources to ensure that phonics is taught in a multi-sensory way, such as those from Jolly Phonics.
 In addition, we use some resources from Ruth Miskin's Read, Write Inc, such as the letter formation Handwriting phrases.
 These support the children when developing early writing.